 – Oiler, 250ml high pressure pump oiler with steel reservoir ($4.90)

 – Base Pan, 10” x 12”, predrilled heavy gauge stainless, ($30)

 Builders use a variety of jars, jugs, vases, and mugs to hold spokes during cutting and building.
 I’ve broken pint glasses and vases, and tipped over fistfuls of spokes.

 All leading to the perfect solution: a stainless pint glass with a broad disk base that prevents tip over.
 The pint glass shape encourages spokes to fan out.
 When a handful of spokes fans out like a floral array pickup is much faster.
 Time consuming tangles and spills are gone.

 The trick is a cone in the base that guides spoke ends outward, where they tend to fall domino-style in a fan shaped arc.
 With each elbow separated, they’re easily reached for threading or lacing.

 The spoke cup is laser etched “Wheel Fanatyk,” has a tip-proof 4″ diameter stainless base, and weighs 14oz (390g).
 A chalice fit for inspired building.

-We offer ash, a pale bright wood that’s exceedingly hard.
-Myrtlewood is an up charge as it’s more difficult to shape and laminate.
-These are clever works of art that can perform daily wheel building duty.
+We offer ash, a pale bright wood that’s exceedingly hard—a clever work of art that can perform daily wheel building duty.